CleanMyMac Black Friday: 30% OFF: Get Now

 terminal on Mac

-Hyper Terminal is an open source tool with a clean design and easy to use features.
-The focus of Hyper is on performance, extensibility, and ease of use.
-It is built on Electron, which is a framework for creating native applications using web technologies.
+Hyper Terminal is an open-source tool with a clean design and easy-to-use features.
+Hyper focuses on performance, extensibility, and ease of use.
+It is built on Electron, a framework for creating native applications using web technologies.
 This allows Hyper to be cross-platform and run on Windows, macOS, and Linux.

-Hyper is fully extensible, which means that you can install themes and plugins to customize the look and feel of your terminal.
-There are many extensions available on npm, and you can install them from the command line.
-It also comes with a few built-in keymaps, but you can also create your own.
-The configuration is stored in JSON, which makes it easy to customize.,,
+Hyper is fully extensible, meaning you can install themes and plugins to customize the look and feel of your Terminal.
+Many extensions are available on npm, and you can install them from the command line.
+It also has a few built-in keymaps, but you can create your own.
+The configuration is stored in JSON, which makes it easy to customize.

 The source code for Hyper Terminal is available on GitHub.
-If you are interested in contributing to the project, or simply want to browse through the code, you can find it here.
+You can find it here if you are interested in contributing to the project or want to browse through the code.

 ZOC